foospidy/DbDat/README.md

 ```
 # (OPTIONAL): Add import statements, include any necessary modules to support this check
-import ConfigParser
+import helper

 # (REQUIRED): Define class, the class must have the same name as its file name.
-class check_configuration_client_password():
+class check_configuration_evaluate_something():

   # (REQUIRED): Add documentation, provide information on this check as this will be displayed in the report.
 	"""
-	check_configuration_client_password:
+	check_configuration_evaluate_something:
 	The [Client] section of the MySQL configuration file allows setting a password
 	to be used.
 Verify this option is not used.
 	"""

   # (OPTIONAL): Add references, this is only comments in code, adding references is helpful to others.
   # References:
   # https://www.percona.com/blog/2012/12/28/auditing-login-attempts-in-mysql/